Junpengalaitp/book-reading/finance/CRYPTOASSETS by CHRIS BURNISKE & JACK TATAR.md

 * barter: the action or system of exchanging goods or services without using money.

 ## Chapter 5.
 Cryptocommodities and Cryptotokens
+* reminiscent: tending to remind one of something
+* egregious: outstandingly bad; shocking.
+* debacle: a sudden and ignominious failure; a fiasco
 # Part II WHY

 ## Chapter 6.
 The Importance of Portfolio Management and Alternative Assets
+* holistic: characterized by comprehension of the parts of something as intimately interconnected and explicable only by reference to the whole.

 ## Chapter 7.
 The Most Compelling Alternative Asset of the Twenty-First Century
+* pave: cover (a piece of ground) with concrete, asphalt, stones, or bricks; lay paving over.
+* propensity: an inclination or natural tendency to behave in a particular way.
+* tumultuous: making a loud, confused noise; uproarious
 ## Chapter 8.
 Defining Cryptoassets as a New Asset Class

 ## Chapter 9.
 The Evolution of Cryptoassets Market Behavior